The Quote Garden ™

 Well, putting things candidly (as I generally do when nothing is to be gained by putting them otherwise)... ~John Hill, The Waters of Marah, 1883

-The true genius shudders at incompleteness — and usually prefers silence to saying something which is not everything it should be. ~Edgar Allan Poe
+The true genius shudders at incompleteness — imperfection — and usually prefers silence to saying the something which is not everything that should be said. ~Edgar Allan Poe

-The trouble with talking too fast is you may say something you haven't thought of yet. ~Ann Landers
+And don't talk too fast — you may say something you haven't thought of yet. ~Charles B. Thomsen

 When you say a really good thing, stop. ~"Poor Richard Junior's Philosophy," The Saturday Evening Post, 1903, George Horace Lorimer, editor

-The easiest way to save face is to keep the lower half shut. ~Author Unknown
+The easiest way to save face is to keep the lower half shut. ~Strictly for Laughs, by Joey Adams, 1955

 The teeth form a barrier to check wanton words. ~Aulus Gellius